file.kiwi

 file.kiwi can recover interrupted upload/download tasks.

-Therefore, it is best to prepare a method of recovery in advance.
-So, many people are using the method of splitting files into several smaller ones for transfer.
-If it fails midway, it continues from where it left off, using the files that have already been transferred.
-However, the process of splitting and merging files can be very cumbersome.
-Isn't there a service that does this automatically?
+Therefore, preparing a recovery method in advance is the best approach.
+That's why many people split files into multiple smaller files for transfer.
+Even if it fails midway, they don't have to start from the beginning but can use the files that have already been transferred.
+However, splitting and merging files is very cumbersome.
+Is there a service that can do this automatically?

-The screens below show the Resume upload feature that can be used in case of an upload failure.
+The screens below show the resume feature that can be used when an upload fails.

 file.kiwi is designed for large file transfers.
-We offer not just the permission to upload large files, but all the features necessary to ensure the actual transfer is completed.
-If you need to send a large file, choose file.kiwi.
+It doesn't just allow you to upload large files; it provides all the features necessary to ensure the transfer task is actually completed.
+Choose file.kiwi when you need to send large files.